What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Results

-\paragraph{Dependency Distance} Figure \ref{fig:dependency} shows the dependency distances measured between salient words and target referents defined as the number of syntactic links (edges) separating the two nodes in a given dependency tree.
+\paragraph{Dependency Distance} For both EN$\rightarrow$DE and EN$\rightarrow$ES, Figure \ref{fig:dependency} shows the dependency distances measured between salient words and target referents defined as the number of syntactic links (edges) separating the two nodes in a given dependency tree.
 These distances show how close salient words (that influence an MT's translation decision in terms of gender) are to the target referent in question, grammatically.
-The Figure clearly depicts that most salient source words are at a distance of 1 away from the target referent, with a frequency of 60\%.
-This is followed by salient source words at a distance of 2 away from the target referent, with a frequency of 40\%.
-The distance 3 still achieves a frequency of 15\%.
-All following distances are negligible, with distance 6 being minimally more frequent than distances 4 and 5.
+Here again, the general trends of dependency distances for context words considered salient are similar for both language pairs.
+The figure clearly depicts that most salient source words are at a distance of 1 away from the target referent, with a frequency of 43\% and 42\% for ES and DE, respectively.
+This is followed by salient source words at a distance of 2 away from the target referent, with a frequency of 25\% for both.
+All following distances are negligible, with the biggest difference in terms of language being at distance 4.
+The red horizontal lines in Figure \ref{fig:dependency} represent the average frequency of dependency distance between the target referent and all other words in the sentence.
+Interestingly, words at a dependency distance of 1 (and to a lesser extent also 2) are considered salient much more frequently in contrast to their distribution in the overall data.
+Distances longer than 2 are considerably less salient than their overall frequency in the data.

-In comparison, in \citet{hackenbuchner-etal-2025-clin} it has been shown that the context words that most affected human perceptions of gender were at a dependency distance of 3, 1, 4, 2, 5 and 6 (in that order), with the distributions of these distances being similar to each other.
-These results show that, for the translation of gender, the model is predominantly influenced by words that are close in grammatical structure, while humans are influenced by broader context including words further away from the target referent in question.
+In comparison, in \citet[p.
+230]{hackenbuchner-etal-2025-clin} it has been shown that the context words that most affected human perceptions of gender were at a dependency distance of 3, 1, 4, 2, 5 and 6 (in that order), with the distributions of these distances being similar to each other.
+Our findings align with this pattern, as reflected in the similarly distributed dependency distances between the target word and all other words in each sentence (i.e. the red lines depicted in Figure \ref{fig:dependency}).
+These results show that, for the translation of gender, the model is predominantly influenced by words that are very close in dependency structure, while humans are influenced by broader context including words further away from the target referent in question.